DmitriyMakhnovskiy/Chan_BH-loop_model/README.md

 https://www.allaboutcircuits.com/technical-articles/simulating-non-linear-transformers-in-ltspice/

-Additional theoretical background, details of the hysteresis models, and examples of their application are provided in the accompanying report:
+Additional theoretical background, details of the hysteresis models, and examples of their application are provided in the accompanying PDF reports and slide shows.

-A case study on magnetic cores_All.pdf